 - Some of us look at certain families and wonder whether anything good can come from such and such family.
 Have you ever heard when people say leave that family alone, they are all thieves?
 Or all the women in that family cannot keep a husband.
 Etc. You see, our part is never to look at the bad things and comment on them.
 We should be like Naomi.
 She was a great influence to Ruth.
 It was because of how she lived and who she was that Ruth refused to leave her.
 If she was a bad mother in law, Ruth would not have wanted to go with her let alone abandon herself to God.
 Naomi played a very important role in Ruth’s life.
 The word of God in Matthew 5:16 states, “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.
 Through our actions, unbelievers can come to know the Lord Jesus Christ.

-Bathsheba enters into King David’s life because she was outside, naked, taking a bath while her husband was away in war.
+The fourth woman mentioned is Bathsheba.
+Bathsheba entered into King David’s life because she was outside, naked, taking a bath while her husband was away in war.
 As King David was walking around his palace, he saw her and stared at her.
 He later called for her and they slept together and she ended up getting pregnant.
 It was during this time that David sent for Uriah, Bathsheba’s husband, so that he could make him sleep with his wife in order to cover up his sin.
 But Uriah did not do anything with his wife therefore David plotted against him to be killed at war.
 Now, king David was punished because of this sin but because he repented and ask God to forgive him, he did not die.
 But they lost that child.
 Later God gave them a son named Solomon and that is how Bathsheba ends up in the genealogy of Christ.